Mugunthan24/stock-analysis/README.md

 The summary will provide the advantages and disadvantage of refractoring code in general and in regards to the Stock Analysis subroutines (Original vs. Refractored).

 ### Advantages and Disadvantages to Refractoring Code in General
-The advantages to refractoring code in general are:
+The potential advantages to refractoring code in general are:
-- Reducing execution time so that the code runs faster and is computationally efficient
+- reducing execution time so that the code runs faster and is computationally efficient
-- Allows coder to gain familiarity with current code and discover bugs
+- allows coder to gain familiarity with current code and discover bugs
-- Simplifying code makes it easier to update in the future
+- simplifying code makes it easier to update in the future

+The potential disadvantages to refractoring code in general are:
+- the code can be extremely complicated and take a lot of time to refractor